 Since 2008, the Huble Homestead / Giscome Portage Heritage Society has engaged appraiser Ted Pappas for antique appraisal events in Prince George.
 These events are fundraisers for the Huble Homestead Historic Site; the proceeds go towards the restoration and preservation of the homestead.
 Ted does not receive a portion of the ticket price – he charges the Society a very modest fee that is paid separately, so you can be sure that the Society is the beneficiary of your support.

-The next appraisal event will be held on a Saturday and Sunday in the spring of 2021.
+This event is on hiatus.
+If an appraisal event is held in the future, it will take place on a Saturday and Sunday in the spring.
+This event was originally scheduled to return in 2021; due to the pandemic, this has been changed.
 Please contact our office to be informed when the date is set, or to arrange a home appraisal with Ted when he passes through Prince George.

 The Society would like to thank The Exploration Place, a partner museum, for the use of their atrium for the 2019 event.

-As mentioned above, the next Antique Appraisals event is taking place in 2021.
-Each appraisal tickets costs $15.00 - Society members receive a discount on every second item.
+Each appraisal ticket costs $15.00 - Society members receive a discount on every second item.
 Tickets will be available at the door, and the event is cash only.
 Since we can’t offer specific times, a wait may be necessary if the event is busy.
 The event is modeled slightly after Antiques Roadshow: spectators are welcome to sit and watch as Ted discusses the items brought by others.
 When your ticket numbers are next, you will be asked to move near the front and prepare your items for Ted to appraise.